 Can undocumented students benefit from enrolling in English 494/IP?

 Yes.
-While the instructor will have no way of identifying students’ documentation status, meaning individual students would decide whether to reveal their documentation status or not, we encourage all CSUN students interested in writing focused internships to enroll.
-Our program will use campus resources to provide safe options for DACA and Non-DACA students alike to gain professional experience during these uncertain times.
+We encourage all CSUN students interested in writing focused internships to enroll.
+Our program will use campus resources to provide safe options for DACA and Non-DACA students alike to gain professional experience.
 CSUN’s EOP Dream Center offers additional resources for undocumented students.

 Can International Students benefit from enrolling in English 494/IP?